Bermuda Triangle Challenge

 The Bermuda Triangle Challenge (BTC) (also known as the Chubb Bermuda Triangle Challenge, and formerly known as the Bermuda Marathon Weekend) is a road race event held on the island of Bermuda.
 The marathon has been held since 1975, while the challenge was created in 2008.
 The three-day running challenge takes place throughout Bermuda and includes a mile run on Friday evening, either the 10K run or walk on Saturday morning, and either the half or full marathon on Sunday.
 (Note: With regards to our sponsors, the runs are entitled the Bank of Butterfield Front Street Mile, the BF&M 10k Run/Walk, the PwC Bermuda Half Marathon, and the PwC Bermuda Marathon.)

 The event takes place in January, coinciding with the holiday weekend in honor of Martin Luther King Jr. observed in the United States.

 Race participants include runners from over 25 countries.
 (Note: This includes runners from the United States, Canada, United Kingdom, Belgium, Netherlands, Switzerland, Germany, Ethiopia, Kenya, Singapore, and China.)
-Elite runners have included Olympic and World Champions and former world record holders such as Tyler Butterfield, Douglas Wakiihuri, Steve Jones, Steve Cram, Frank Shorter, Geoff Smith, Ron Hill, Kathrine Switzer and Grete Waitz.
+Elite runners have included Olympic and World Champions and former world record holders such as Douglas Wakiihuri, Steve Jones, Steve Cram, Frank Shorter, Geoff Smith, Ron Hill, Tyler Butterfield, Paula Radcliffe, Kathrine Switzer and Grete Waitz.

 The race is supported by a number of top sponsors including - Chubb Limited, PricewaterhouseCoopers, Bank of N.T.
 Butterfield, BF&M Insurance, Gosling Brothers, Bacardi Limited, Hamilton Princess, Zurich Insurance, Butterfield & Vallis, Strata-G Ltd & many others.